How to Cook and Eat Seafood Sustainably in Ireland This Spring

 Learn to Cook Fish and Shellfish with Confidence

-From selecting sustainable species to filleting, pan-frying, and cooking shellfish at home — our Fish and Shellfish Workshop covers it all, with lots of hands-on, in our Blackrock kitchen.
+From questions about sustainability and seasonality to filleting, pan-frying, and cooking shellfish at home — our Fish & Shellfish Workshop covers it all, with lots of hands-on, in our Blackrock kitchen.

 Frequently Asked Questions